The Best Pubs In Dublin

 Guinness Storehouse

-I know you're going to the Guinness Storehouse while you are here, everyone goes.
+I know you're going to the Guinness Storehouse while you are here.
 Just do it at the beginning of your trip before you start sinking too many pints.
-The Connoisseur Experience is the best tour there.

 The Lord Edward